-This policy outlines our expectations of behaviour across the school, and the strategies that will be put in place to support these expectations.
+This policy outlines our expectations of behaviour across the school of students of any age, and the strategies that will be put in place to support these expectations.
 This will include sanctions where necessary.
 These expectations are based on the premise of mutual respect and as such extend to all members of our school community.